janthony/imin/README.md

 Also, I'm In!
 Park Manager Dashboard
 --------------------------

 See visitor entrances and exits to protected areas to which you subscribe.
-This is a perfect drop in to Sky Dribble.
+This is a perfect drop in to Sky Dipper.
 Just query the CartoDB table at http://mpatlas.cartodb.com/tables/im_in_alerts

 Uses ionic-angular-cordova-seed to run the mobile app